A 5.5-day walk along England’s 13th National Trail.

 We stopped for a quick visit and bite to eat at the Roman Army Museum (you get free entry when you pay to get into Vindolanda) and carried on our way.
 After stopping for a geocache at Thirlwall Castle I lost my walking companion.
 You see, she’s not a geocacher and so she’d just keep walking and I would catch up after I’d found and logged my finds.

 This time I couldn’t catch up.

 I’d lost her!

-The next two miles were spent in equal parts of panic that something had happened to her and being upset that she’d not stopped and waited for me.
+The next two miles were spent in a slight panic that something had happened to her.
 So yes, I’m not sure what happened between Thirlwall and the Birdoswald Roman Fort when I finally found her, I just walked and saw nothing.
 It turned out that she’d gone zig instead of zag at a diversion in Gilsland and she could see me up on the hill on the path and was trying desperately to catch up with me at the next fort.